Peenapo/peenapo-layouts/readme.txt

 === Peenapo Layouts ===
 Contributors: peenapo
-Tags: page builder, layouts, visual composer, drag and drop, template library, layout builder, editor, responsive, landing page, peenapo
+Tags: page builder, layouts, visual composer, drag and drop, template library, layout builder, editor, responsive, landing page, peenapo, drag and drop page builder
 Requires at least: 4.7
 Tested up to: 4.8
 Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Peenapo Layouts is a flexible drag &amp; drop layout system.
+Peenapo Layouts Page Builder is a flexible drag &amp; drop page builder for any WordPress theme.

 == Description ==

-Peenapo Layouts is a shortcode based layout system for WordPress that works on the back-end of your website.
-It is very flexible and powerful drag and drop page builder.
-In the same time it is very intuitive and easy to use.
-No coding skills are required.
-With Peenapo Layouts plugin you can create advanced pages in minutes.
-It comes with a lot of elements and layouts.
+**Peenapo Layouts Page Builder** is a **drag and drop page builder** for any WordPress theme that works on the back-end of your website.
+It comes with pre-defined **templates and layouts** that you can use.
+It is very flexible, powerful and easy to use.
+With Peenapo Layouts page builder plugin you can create **advanced pages** in minutes.
 It allows you to change the colors, fonts, backgrounds spacings and everything else.
 You can also set your own layouts and use them later or in other projects.

-##Features

-* 30+ content modules: Contact Form, accordions, tabs, sliders, pricing tables, buttons, google maps with multiple pins, icons and more
-* Columns and module animations
-* This plugin was designed to be fast
-* Choose between 600+ Google Fonts with one simple click
+= Create advanced pages in minutes with drag and drop page builder = We have 6000+ customers using our themes and we decided to create something that will help people to solve problems.
+With our back-end drag and drop page builder you can have any layout you want.
+There tons of options that you can use to get the desired look for you new website.

+= It is fast =
+Speed was a key feature for us.
+Faster drag and drop page builder means less time to spend on building your pages.

+= Adaptable columns, inner rows and columns =
+The most important part of building an advanced layouts is to have a good, flexible column system.
+You can drag the columns to change their size.
+The inner columns will allow you to build more accurate and pixel perfect designs.

+= Pixel perfect design =
+This page builder comes with pre-defined templates.
+But not the standard boring layouts.
+We spent a lot of time designing some nice looking pages that you can use for any WordPress theme.
+We will continue updating the plugin with new and good looking elements and templates.

+= Responsive =
+We know how important is to have your website compatible with any mobile device.
+This is Peenapo Layouts Page Builder is 100% compatible for mobile.
+It allows you to hide elements for different resolutions and insert additional media queries if needed.

-* Custom CSS for each page your create
+= Custom CSS =
-* Template system that allows you to choose between pre-defined pages and layouts
-* Save your own layouts and use them in other pages or projects
-* Easy to use interface
-* Add your own modules and layouts
-* Well documented

-##Default elements
+It is also possible to add any custom css to your pages.

+= Google Fonts =
+The plugin is compatible with the public Google Fonts, which means that you can get any of the 600+ fonts in just a click.

+= Customizations =
+We are proud with the option panel we created.
+Each element comes with a lot of options to get the look you need.
+Change background images, colors, alignments, font sizes, font colors, and much more.

+= Animations =
+Here you can use your imagination.
+Different transition types are included.

+= Template system =
+You can create awesome pages and then save them to your library.
+We are using a standard WordPress custom post type for the template, so you can export them and imported them as an xml file using the default importer tool.
+This way you can re-use your pages and elements in other projects, and it saves a lot of time.

+= Easy Interface and Controls =
+The back-end interface and controls are very friendly.
+You don't need any codding skills to start building your site.
+In some minutes you can understand how it works.

+= Free Support =
+We will be happy to help you if you have any questions :)

+= For developer =
+Peenapo Layouts Page Builder is free and open source.
+If you are a theme developer, it is perfect to extend your design and offer your customers easy way to manage their site. it allows you to add any elements and layouts.

+= Documentation =
+You can also check the [online documentation](https://www.peenapo.com/docs/).

+= Default Elements =

 * **Rows, Inner Rows and Columns.** This elements will make it easier for you to create any grid layout.
 You can drag the columns to adjust the size.
 Animations are also available.
 * **Text.** Simple text module to add any content.
 It included the default WordPress editor so you can also use HTML tags and shortcodes.